Seyda1/Seyda1/README.md

 ### Hi there👋, I am Şeyda.

 I am working on computer vision projects in the field of deep learning.
-I am working at [***Tractus Technology***](https://www.tractus.com.tr/en/) as a data engineer.
+I am working at [***Tractus Technology***](https://www.tractus.com.tr/en/) as a Computer Vision Engineer.
 I am currently interested in cloud ML on AWS and MLOps.

 ### ***Connect With Me***